GUS: Geography and Urban Studies, ES: Environmental Studies

-A: If you are a Liberal Arts student and you wish to declare a GUS or ES major or minor, you must submit a Declaration/Change of Major Form, which can be obtained from the Academic Advising Center.
+A: If you are a Liberal Arts student and you wish to declare a GUS or ES major or minor, you must submit a Declaration/Change of Major Form, which can be obtained from the Academic Advising and Professional Development Center.

 A: As both majors are in the College of Liberal Arts (CLA), you need to be admitted to CLA before declaring GUS or ES a major, which is not hard.
 You need to go to the advising office in your home college and request the transfer.
 You can take GUS courses before you transfer and should talk with the undergraduate advisor to discuss what courses might be appropriate.

 Q: How do I do an “Independent Study” course?

 A: Independent studies courses allow students the opportunity to work with an individual professor to take on advanced study in the major.
 Typically students take independent studies as juniors or seniors after they have completed the majority of the requirements for the major.
 Students need to find a professor who is willing to sponsor the independent study, and most professors will only work with students they know and share some interest.

 Students wishing to do independent study should also consider applying for the Diamond Scholarship or the Creative Arts, Research And Scholarship (CARAS) Program.

 A: Yes!
 We encourage all incoming students to consider going abroad for one or two semesters.
 You can study in a semester or summer program either through Temple or another university and in many cases you can take courses that will serve as GUS or ES electives.
 There are a range of study abroad programs around the world and we encourage students to consider a semester abroad as the first step on a international career path.
 If you plan in advance you can work a semester (or year) abroad into your schedule and still graduate on time.
 For questions about counting study abroad electives toward the GUS or ES major, email firstname.lastname@example.org.

 Q: How can I request an incomplete in a course that I am unable to finish on time?